timotejroiko/astrobot-docs/README.md

 And so on (easier to see it on discord than to explain it here)

-The help command always works regardless of how old it gets, you can safely open a permanent help menu in a read-only channel and send your users there instead of using it again and again.
+The interative menu always works regardless of how old it gets, you can safely open a permanent help menu in a read-only channel and send your users there so they dont need to use it again and again.

-Multiple people can use the same help menu at the same time, but if clicking on the buttons too fast some clicks will ignored to prevent overload, so avoid fighting with each other over which page to display :3
+Multiple people can use the same help menu at the same time, but if you click on the reactions too fast some clicks will be ignored to prevent overload, so avoid fighting with each other over which page to display :3

 ## Charting Commands